Students must make formal application into the Waldorf University Education Program. For application and requirements contact email@example.com.

 All students completing a teacher preparation program in the state of Iowa must successfully complete a Praxis II content knowledge test and a Praxis II pedagogy test to be recommended for their initial license.
 Education students are required to pass one of the Praxis II tests prior to student teaching and are encouraged to take the other test prior to the end of their student teaching experience.
 Check the Praxis website for the current required scores as the Iowa Department of Education annually reviews the Praxis II tests and minimum score requirements.
 Successful completion of the Praxis II tests are a requirement for program completion.
 Register here

-Waldorf College Education Club
+Waldorf University Education Club

 Licensing or certification of teachers is a function of each state.
 Students who are contemplating teaching in a state other than Iowa will need to apply for licensure in that specific state.
 Each student seeking to be licensed in a state other than Iowa is responsible for meeting the current requirements of that state.